davyuan/cuda-matmul-tuning/README.md

 ## Overcome the Divergence
 Compared to the CPU version it has thousands of folds perf improvement.
 But is this the best we can do?
 Let's take a look at the code.
 CUDA executes code in warps (a group of 32 threads).
 Basically these threads execute SIMD (single instruction multiple data).
-This is all good if the code doesn't branches, but once different threads need to execute different branches, it diverges and causes inefficiencies.
+This is all good if the code doesn't branch, but once different threads need to execute different branches, it diverges and causes inefficiencies.

 ```cuda
         if (row < M && aCol < K) {